Ekaterina-Rudenko/medicalweb/README.md

 - see the list of his/her appointments
 - see reccomendations from doctors
 - see and top up the balance
-- see services and prices
+- see all services and prices
 - filter services by specializations
-- see doctors
+- see all doctors
 - filter doctors by specializations

 **Doctor** can:
 - log out
 - change password
 - change language
-- see planned visits for chosen date
+- see planned visits for a chosen date
 - see patient info
 - make recommendation (linked to certain visit)
 - see/filter recommendations by visit id